-For the most evenly cooked, tender hard boiled eggs, forget the boiling water, use a steamer instead.
+For the most evenly cooked, tender hard-boiled eggs, forget the boiling water.
+Use a steamer instead.

-- Placing eggs into a pot full of steaming water cooks them evenly and gently with less risk of cracking than dropping them into simmering water.
+- Placing eggs into a pot full of steaming water cooks them evenly and gently, with less risk of cracking, than dropping them into simmering water.

-- 1 tray of ice cubes
+- 1 tray of ice cubes (optional, for serving cold)

 - 6 eggs

 Serve immediately if serving hot.
 If serving cold, immediately place eggs in a bowl of ice water and allow to cool for at least 15 minutes before peeling under cool running water.
 Store in the refrigerator for up to 5 days.